 BEEP base

 Most beekeepers only know how their bees are doing when they take a look in the hive.
 He or she has the best intentions and want to take care of the bees.
 However, it is almost impossible not to disturb them when you peek into their home.
-The beekeepers will use smoke to calm the bees, opens the hive and looks at the frames.
+The beekeepers will use smoke to calm the bees, open the hive and look at the frames.
 The interventions or actions are written down on a weathered piece of paper.

 Now, imagine a different approach to beekeeping.
 One in which the bees are less often disturbed.
 One in which the beekeeper is better informed about the needs of a colony.
-An approach to beekeeping in which the beekeeper can open an app and has instant insight in the status of the colony of honeybees.
+An approach to beekeeping in which the beekeeper can open an app to have an instant insight in the status of the colony of honeybees.
 A digital environment to register actions and observations.
 That is where BEEP come into play.
 BEEP supports beekeepers in taking care of their colonies with the BEEP app and the BEEP base.

 The BEEP base

-The BEEP base v3.4 is an automatic measurement system that you place under the hive.
+The BEEP base v3.7 is an automatic measurement system that you place under the hive.
 The built-in scale, temperature sensor and microphone turn on every 15 minutes to measure the values and to send the information to the BEEP app through LoRa.
 The built-in PCB is the 'computer' that regulates the measurements and sends the data.
 Thus, with the ready-to-use BEEP base you always have insights in the status of your bees.

 Easy to install